Review 19 min read

 What is GrammarlyGO?
 Grammarly’s AI assistant that generates, rewrites, and summarizes text.
 Powered by large language models.
 Useful for quick communications.
 Not designed for long-form SEO content production.

 How does Grammarly compare to ProWritingAid?
 Grammarly is faster, works across more platforms, and has a stronger free plan.
-ProWritingAid offers deeper style analysis (narrative pacing, overused words, sentence variety) that fiction writers prefer.
+ProWritingAid offers deeper style analysis including narrative pacing, overused words, and sentence variety that fiction writers prefer.
 Neither does SEO.

 Is Grammarly Business worth it?
 For organizations standardizing communication quality across 10+ employees: yes.
 Custom style guides, admin controls, and brand tone enforcement prevent inconsistent messaging.
-For SEO: same limitation — it doesn’t touch search rankings.
+For SEO: same limitation.
+It does not touch search rankings.

 Bottom Line

 Grammarly is the best writing assistant on the market.
 The grammar checking is unmatched.
 The clarity suggestions genuinely improve readability.
 The free plan is the best deal in the writing tools category.
-For communication quality, it’s worth every penny.
+For communication quality, it is worth every penny.

-If your goal is 30 SEO articles per month — researched, written, optimized, and published to your website automatically — with Google Business Profile posts and social media content on top, that’s not a grammar tool.
-That’s theStacc.
+If your goal is 30 SEO articles per month, researched, written, optimized, and published to your website automatically, with Google Business Profile posts and social media content on top, that is not a grammar tool.
+That is theStacc.

 See how theStacc works → Start for $1